 2. Front Porch Handrail

-Our most asked about application for exterior handrails is for the front porch steps.
+Our most asked about application for residential exterior handrails is for the front porch steps.
 Porch steps are like ice cream flavors, there are so many variations.
 Luckily, Kee Klamps are so versatile that they can fit almost every kind of porch steps.
 Richard chose our aluminum handrail kit, the L160A Surface Mount Railing (Aluminum).
 He said that this railing helps his wife feel a lot more comfortable navigating their front porch steps.
 Good job, Richard, the handrail looks crisp and clean!

 3. Exterior Handrail for One Step